vellvisher/openmpi-basketball/README.md

 openmpi-basketball
 ==================

-Simulation of a basketball training session and game using Open-MPI
+Simulation of a basketball training session and game using OpenMPI